ALAS (missile): Guidance

-The missile is programmed to follow a preset course around or over any obstructing terrain using electronic terrain maps. the terminal guidance phase uses an infrared image making it possible to transfer thermal images back to the launching platform via a 200 MBit/s data link provided by an optical fibre.
+The missile is programmed to follow a preset course around or over any obstructing terrain using electronic terrain maps.
+The terminal guidance phase uses an infrared image making it possible to transfer thermal images back to the launching platform via a 200 MBit/s data link provided by an optical fibre.
 Thus, it is possible to manually select a target or abort the mission.

-Missile communication is realized via optical monomode cable with two channels (communication directions):

-Image transmission and data from missile to ground.

-Data transmission from ground station to vehicle.
+Missile communication is realized via optical mono mode cable with two channels (communication directions): image transmission and data from missile to ground as well as data transmission from ground station to vehicle.

 Firing station comprises a high-performance compact computer for missile guidance, an operator control panel and a high-resolution display.
 The system uses advanced control and image processing algorithms, electro-optical converters and radio links.
 The firing station has an optional GPS and north-seeking device.
 The firing station is used for mission planning before the engagement.
 The firing station stores a digitized map and displays the map during missile flight.
 For some applications, a dual monitor system is used.
 The firing unit can be used as a trainer and simulator without additional hardware.

-When attacking ships, missiles can fly at an altitude of a few meters above sea level.
-At this stage of the flight, the flight controls are made according to pre-programmed data.
-When the rocket reaches the target area, the gunner seizes control.